NickTomlin/pocketvim/README.md

 - ``bower install``

-Viewing your changes:

-- ``grunt build``
+Loading the extension:

 - In chrome:
   - open your chrome "extensions tab"
   - check the "developer mode" checkbox
   - click "load unpacked extension"
-  - point the file browser to the repo's 'dist' folder
+  - point the file browser to the repo's 'app' directory
   - enjoy.